GDGKolachi/GSoC-Karachi/README.md

 If you plan to attend Google Cloud Next '17 at NED, let's get you a bit acquainted with GitHub and in return you get a goodie bag from us!
 For that we would like you to add your names to a text file in this repository.
 Simply access _names.txt_ in the  _pull-request_ folder and submit a pull request with your name in the [full-name] [institution] format on a new line.
 View _names.txt_ for examples.
 If you find this task difficult to accomplish, you can complete [this](https://www.udacity.com/course/how-to-use-git-and-github--ud775) short free course at Udacity.

 So do you wanna spend your summer break writing code and learning about open source development while earning a stipend, and moreover, representing Karachi?
 We hope the answer is **YES!**

+For all those of you interested in being part of the GSoC community in Karachi, do join our [Facebook group](https://www.facebook.com/groups/245355492601269/)!